 Soils of the Organic order are composed largely of organic materials.
 They include most of the soils commonly known as peat, muck, or bog soils.
 Most Organic soils are saturated with water for prolonged periods.
 They occur widely in poorly and very poorly drained depressions and level areas in regions of subhumid to perhumid climate and are derived from vegetation that grows in such sites.
-However, one group of Organic soils consists of leaf litter overlying rock or fragmental material; soils of this group may occur on steep slopes and rarely be saturated with water.
-Subgroup
+However, one group of Organic soils (Folisols) consists of upland (folic) organic materials, generally of forest origin.
+These Folisols are well to imperfectly drained, although they may become saturated after rainfall or snowmelt.